home-assistant/brands/README.md

 ### With placeholder fallback

 This method uses the plain URLs, **WITH** the `/_/` in the URL path.
-A missing image, will result in placeholder image being served telling the logo/icon is missing.
+A missing image will result in placeholder image being served telling the logo/icon is missing.
 This also applies to domains, in case the integration domain is missing.

 For example: <`https://brands.home-assistant.io/_/[domain]/icon.png`>